 Overview of Washington Mortgages

-Washington is a unique combination of striking nature, a thriving arts culture and powerful industry that makes it a desirable location to own a home.
-Washington’s mortgage rates have been lower than the national average rates for the past decade.
-County conforming loan limits are mostly standard with some higher exceptions.
-Washington State FHA limits see more variation.
+Washington State is a unique combination of striking nature, a thriving arts culture and powerful industry that makes it a desirable location to own a home.
+Washington’s mortgage rates have been lower than national average rates for the past decade and beyond.
+County-level conforming and FHA loan limits are mostly standard, with some higher exceptions.

 National Mortgage Rates